VamsiGajjela/Shopfiy-Backend-Challenge/README.md

 7. You can now use the backend to your pleasing, to create your own username and password go to Users and add user at the top right'

-8. To access the image repository backend click Images under IMAGE_REP
+8. To access the image repository backend click All Images under IMAGE_REP

 9. From there you can click on add image to add your own images